 There are so many pieces of dietary information out there, and often various pieces of advice seem to contradict one another.
 Take the chocolate argument: whilst sugars in excess are bad for us, recent research has shown that a piece of chocolate a day may help reduce the risk of heart problems.
 Here is my guide to the best foods for eye health (and none of them are contradictory, I promise!)

-Green vegetables are rich in iron and contain lutein – a powerful antioxidant which has been proven to lower the risk of development of macular degeneration in the eyes (which can also develop with age).
-You will find lutein in kale, spinach, cabbage, peas and other green vegetables.
+Green vegetables are rich in iron and contain lutein – a powerful antioxidant that has been proven to lower the risk of development of macular degeneration in the eyes (which can also develop with age).
+You will find lutein in kale, spinach, cabbage, peas, and other green vegetables.

 How to eat it: Green vegetables are great when steamed and served with a simple meat and potato combination.
 If you overcook green vegetables, they lose their taste and iron levels, so ensure you only steam them for a few minutes.
 If you are not a fan of green vegetables, why not add them to sauces and soups to disguise them slightly whilst getting the same amount of goodness from them.